 1999 - 2004 Matthew Smallwood 2004 - present Martin Quinn

 Our current and, as of January 2016, longest serving Musical Director, Martin Quinn, has taken the society to new heights.
 He has overseen the choir through 50 concerts in 13 years (43% of the choir's entire 116 concert history!)
 Under his guidance and direction, the society has been fortunate to have used soloists from The Royal Opera House, English National Opera and Scottish Opera, along with rising international Opera and Concert singers.
-Under Martin Quinn's baton members have widened their musical repertoire still further, performing popular opera choruses and a concert performance of Carmen, along with the challenge that is Sondheim as well as tackling complex major oratorios.
+Under Martin's baton members have widened their musical repertoire still further, performing popular opera choruses, a concert performance of Carmen, along with the challenge that is Sondheim as well as tackling complex major oratorios.
 Click here to read more about Martin

 A full list of all concerts can be found on our concert history page.